bluzelle/curium/docs/setup/deploy.md

 Deploy the Initial Node
 =======================

+>NOTE: If you wish to simply deploy a node, validating or non-validating, to an *existing* zone please skip ahead to the [Deploy Additional Nodes](./deployaddl.md) document.
+***

 1. Before initializing a node, remove the previous node config folders from your home folder, if they exist